 The good news is that there are viable parking policy options that can be applied to Portland’s downtown and neighborhoods to reduce the demand for parking.
 The Planning and Sustainability Commission and City Council ought to consider adopting unbundling parking and parking cash out for Portland’s Central City and gradually expand these policies into other neighborhoods.

-Bundled Parking: Desserts You Don’t Eat But Must Pay For
+Bundled Parking: Paying for Desserts That You Don’t Eat

 Building and operating parking has high costs.
 Unbundling parking means separating the costs of parking and charging the users of parking directly.
 To illustrate how parking is currently bundled with the prices of housing, goods, and services that we consume and the need to unbundle it, let us think about the following scenario: